My Furnace Started Rattling: What Does That Mean?

 It’s important for your safety, as well as the well-being of your furnace, that you leave any repairs that require opening your furnace’s cabinet to licensed professionals.
 This is especially true for natural gas-powered furnaces, which present the risk of exposure to toxic and combustible gas.
 Electric furnaces require caution as well because of the hazard of high-voltage shocks.

-Goettl Good Guys Air Conditioning has worked on furnaces since 1939—we’ve seen every type of furnace, and every type of repair.
-Let us handle your furnace repair in Tucson, AZ.
+Goettl Air Conditioning and Plumbing has worked on furnaces since 1939—we’ve seen every type of furnace, and every type of repair.
+Let us handle your furnace repair.